 Deadline: 2030

 Summary: The European Commission announced two pesticide reduction targets as part to the Farm to Fork Strategy and the Biodiversity Strategy for 2030 in May 2020.
 These are a 50% reduction in the use and risk of chemical pesticides and a 50% reduction in the use of more hazardous pesticides.
-Ensuring progress to this target can be supported by a range of measures, including ongoing efforts to strengthen pesticide risk assessment and authorisation.
-The Commission will also encourage improved use of integrated pest management (including under the CAP) and increased efficiency of pesticide use, as well as improved data collection.
-Additional long-term actions to strengthen integrated pest management and data collection are being considered in the ongoing revision of the Sustainable Use of Pesticides Directive.
-Each year, the Commission will publish progress at European Union level towards meeting both targets.
+Further progress to achieving these targets can be supported by a range of measures.
+The Commission will continue to encourage improved use of integrated pest management (including under the CAP) and increased efficiency of pesticide use, as well as improved data collection.
+To reduce the use of chemical pesticides, it is essential to have alternatives available.
+The Commission has therefore already taken significant steps to improve this situation.
+It has adopted four implementing regulations under the Plant Protection Products Regulation revising data requirements, approval criteria and assessment methodologies for the authorisation of biological pesticides containing micro-organisms to accelerate their access to the market.
+Each year, the Commission publishes progress at European Union level towards meeting both targets.
+Using the latest data available (2022), the target relating to the use and risk of pesticides has been largely achieved, while the target related to the use of the more hazardous pesticides has made substantial progress.
+Consequently, it is considered that both targets can be achieved in advance of 2030.
+The Commission supported a range of projects aimed at pesticide reductions and integrated pest management (e.g., IPM toolbox, SMARTPROTECT, IPM Works, AdvisoryNetPest, EU-FarmBook) under Horizon Europe and other instruments, including the EU CAP Network and EIP-AGRI operational groups.

 Links: